LaurentRDC/scikit-ued/docs/source/tutorials/structure.rst

 1. iterable of :class:`Atom` objects, with coordinates.
 These atoms can either be the full unit cell or the asymmetric unit cell;
 2. three lattice vectors;
-3. Symmetry operators (optional).
-These symmetry operators will be applied to the atoms to generate the full unit cell.
-Hence, if your iterable of atoms contains the entire unit cell, symmetry operators do not need to be provided.
-The symmetry operators must be expressed in the reduced (or fractional) basis.
+3. (optional) symmetry operators that generate the full unit cell from the asymmetric unit cell.

 As an example, let's create the simplest crystal structure known:
 `alpha-Polonium (simple cubic) <https://en.wikipedia.org/wiki/Polonium#Solid_state_form>`_::